bergant/nlexperiment/readme.md

 `.?=*!<>:#+/%$_^'&-`

-which are awkward to use in R data manipulation.
+which makes variable names that are awkward to use in R data manipulation.
 To map R variables to NetLogo parameters use `mapping` option:

 ```r